zhangsikai123/cs229/README.md

 The problems sets are the ones given for the class of Fall 2017.

-For each problem sets, my solutions are provided as an iPython Notebook.
+For each problem set, solutions are provided as an iPython Notebook.

 ## Problem Set 1: Supervised Learning